aJIEw/GithubStars/README.md

 - [easylauncher-gradle-plugin (500+)](https://github.com/akaita/easylauncher-gradle-plugin) - Add a different ribbon to each of your Android app variants using this gradle plugin.
 - [DroidAssist (500+)](https://github.com/didi/DroidAssist) - A lightweight Android Studio gradle plugin based on Javassist for editing bytecode in Android.
 - [MethodTraceMan (300+)](https://github.com/zhengcx/MethodTraceMan) - 用于快速找到高耗时方法，定位解决 Android App 卡顿问题。
+- [bye-bye-jetifier](https://github.com/dipien/bye-bye-jetifier) - Gradle Plugin to verify if you can keep Android Jetifier disabled
-- [thinApkFile (20+)](https://github.com/skyinu/thinApkFile) - a gradle plugin to remove useless file in apk to reduce apk size
+- [thinApkFile](https://github.com/skyinu/thinApkFile) - a gradle plugin to remove useless file in apk to reduce apk size
 - [library-analysis](https://github.com/znyang/library-analysis) - 分析各依赖库文件的大小

 #### IDE Plugins